 Keep surfaces clear, and remove any belongings that are uniquely yours.
 Pack away pictures, memorabilia and trinkets.
 Any belongings that scream your personality should be removed from the space.
 Buyers need to picture the bedroom as their future serenity spot.

 Pack away belongings and store them in a storage unit if you don’t have enough space in your home.
 Hiding large boxes in closets will deter buyers, because decluttering one space to clutter another defeats the purpose.

 - 5 Rooms to Focus on When Staging a Home to Sell

 - Self Storage: An Essential Home Staging Solution

 - Benefits of Large Self-Storage Units for Movers

 - Moving Tips: Pack It, Trash It or Store It?

 - 4 Reasons Why Self-Storage is a Mover’s Best Friend

 Thinking about staging your bedroom?
-Contact one of our four Northeast Ohio locations to store your belongings today!
+Contact one of our three Northeast Ohio locations to store your belongings today!

 Image Source: unsplash